 6.1 Intended use.
-Batteries covered by this specification are intended primarily for starting, lighting, and ignition service in military vehicles including tactical and administrative vehicles, internal combustion engine driven industrial trucks and tractors, construction equipment and generator sets.
+Batteries covered by this specification are intended primarily for starting, lighting, and ignition service in military vehicles including tactical and administrative vehicles, internal combustion engine driven industrial trucks and tractors, and construction equipment and generator sets.
 The batteries will also be used for radio operation and as a source of electrical energy for operating vehicular accessories, such as sighting devices and control mechanisms.

 6.2 Ordering data.
-Procurement documents should specify the following:
+Acquisition documents should specify the following:

 - a.
 Title, number, and date of this specification. - b.
 Battery condition (see 3.5). - c.
-Any special marking requirements (see 5.1.1).

-d.
-Level of preservation and packaging, level of packing required (see 5.1.1).
+Any special marking requirements (see 5.1.1). - d.
+Level of preservation, packaging, and packing in accordance with MIL-B-208 or the applicable packaging data sheet (see 5.1.1).